Survival Modeling of Suicide Risk with Rare and Uncertain Diagnoses: Derivation of Model Estimation Procedure

-which is similar to the log-likelihood function of regular logistic regression model.
+which is similar to the log-likelihood function of a regular logistic regression model.
 For ease of notation, we henceforth denote~\eqref{eqn:cure:m} by $\ell(\bg, \gamma_0 \mid \bth^{(i)})$.

-In low dimensional cases, maximizing~\eqref{eqn:cox:m} with respect to $\bb$ and maximizing~\eqref{eqn:cure:m} with respect to $\bg$ and $\gamma_0$ can be done by the Newton-Raphson algorithm or its variants, in a similar fashion to the Cox model and the logistic regression model, respectively.
+Without regularization, maximizing~\eqref{eqn:cox:m} with respect to $\bb$ and maximizing~\eqref{eqn:cure:m} with respect to $\bg$ and $\gamma_0$ can be done by the Newton-Raphson algorithm or its variants, in a similar fashion to the Cox model and the logistic regression model, respectively.
 In our implementation, we adopted the monotonic quadratic approximation algorithm proposed by \citet{bohning1988aism} due to its monotonic convergence property.

 With regularization, the loss function involving $\bb$, $\bg$, and $\gamma_0$ that we aim to minimize are, respectively,

 The M-steps for $h_c(\cdot)$ and $h_0(\cdot\mid Z_j=1)$ remains the same.
 We derived the CMD algorithms for~\eqref{eqn:cox:reg} and~\eqref{eqn:cure:reg}, respectively, in the following paragraphs.